What Types of Brake Systems Does My Car Have?

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Harris, Third Ward, Texas, South Houston, Texas, South Central Houston, Texas, or the surrounding areas, you can bring your car to Kacal's Auto and Truck Service.
 Since 1949, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
 We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Buick's master cylinder, or somewhere else.

 Reasons You Should Do Business With Us:

-At Kacal's Auto and Truck Service in Houston, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
+At Kacal's Auto and Truck Service in Houston, we pride ourselves on providing thorough and transparent assessments of the vehicles we service.
+So, don’t hesitate to bring your vehicle in for an inspection today.
 If you are in the 77021 area or nearby, you can give us a call or schedule an appointment with us online - Kacal's Auto and Truck Service - Serving Individuals and Fleet Customers throughout the Houston area since 1949.